kuhchung/kuhchung.github.io/pages/hunters-notes/Diablos.md

 ## Preparations
 Bring sonic and flash bombs.

+Its roar is high grade with a very long freeze duration, but has a very low chip value when blocked.

 ## Damage
 Attack the belly, even with the hammer.
 (Don't bring a hammer.)